Juliette Marquis

-Juliette Marquis (born April 16, 1980) is a Ukrainian born American actress, model, and former ballerina whose work has turned to documentary filmmaking.
+Juliette Marquis (born April 16, 1980) is a Ukrainian-born American actress, model, producer and former ballerina.

 She is a partner at the production company More Better World, Inc. and is a producer, writer and director focused on non-fiction investigative storytelling.

 Personal background

-She moved from Ukraine to Chicago, Illinois when she was 8.
-She started modeling when she was 14 and lived in Paris.
-She later moved to New York City where she wrote and acted in plays.
+Marquis moved from Ukraine to Chicago, Illinois when she was eight and started modeling when she was 14.
+She has lived in Paris and New York City where she wrote and acted in plays.
 In 2002, she moved to Los Angeles and soon after got her first movie role.